 Nuts, trail mixes, jerkies, chocolates, cheeses, meal bars and dried fruits are common choices, providing the needed calories for an extra day hiking without relying on a stove to cook them, which you may not have in an emergency.

+How much water to bring backpacking?
 Consider three aspects related to hydration before heading out on any day hike or overnight backpacking trip:

 We are big fans of the small, lightweight SteriPEN Ultra, which kills over 99.9% of all bacteria, viruses, or protozoa in 90 seconds, or less.
 A filter is not, typically, necessary unless your water sources are known to be filled with heavy sediments (muddy).
 If you choose a UV filter, keep in mind that they rely on battery power and so we still carry backup iodine tablets just in case.